LADI/jack-audio-connection-kit-docs/WalkThrough_User_PulseOnJack.md

 ### Install Cadence

-remove QJackQtl if you use that and install Cadence from the KXStudio repositories.
+remove QJackCtl if you use that and install Cadence from the KXStudio repositories.
 From within Cadence you can enable the ALSA and PulseAudio bridges with the GUI.
 Done.

 ## B: with JACK1